Next open call for participants likely towards end of 2023.

 The course is in English, but the beauty (!) of accounting concepts and financial statements is that they follow similar formats throughout the world.

-The course takes about 15 hours to complete via four structured modules, with access to the team at Finance Uncovered throughout.
+The course takes about 15 hours to complete via four structured modules.
 You will be given time-limited logins to our learning platform.

 Module 1: Basic Accounting and Business concepts